 Agriculture and land management have always been an important part of Gowan Batist’s life.
 She is a Master Gardener, and studied Sustainable Agriculture through Oregon State University’s Extension Service.
 After graduating, she moved to Mendocino County to manage the farm-to-school program and the Noyo Food Forest.

 In 2013, Gowan Batist and her family founded Fortunate Farm.
-Together with North Coast Brewing Company they purchased 40 acres, 13 of the acres owned by North Coast Brewing Company and 27 of the acres owned by the Batist family.
-Gowan Batist manages the whole 40 acre farm as North Coast’s Sustainability Manager.
-The forty acre farm located in Mendocino County produces heirloom vegetables and fresh cut flowers.
+Together with North Coast Brewing Company, they purchased 40 acres–13 of which are owned by North Coast Brewing Company and 27 are owned by the Batist family.
+Gowan Batist manages the whole 40-acre farm as North Coast’s Sustainability Manager.
+The 40-acre farm located in Mendocino County produces heirloom vegetables and fresh cut flowers.
 To enhance the diversity of her farm, Batist also raises a flock of sheep and sells the wool to local fiber artists.
 The majority of the farm’s produce is sold to the North Coast Brewing Company’s Taproom in Fort Bragg.
 Her flowers are sold at local wholesale markets around the county.

 SOLUTION IMPLEMENTATION AND MANAGEMENT

 Batist addressed the soil quality issue by adding soil amendments, which have increased the overall soil moisture and water holding capacity of the once sandy soil.

 Compost has also been a key component in Fortunate Farm’s success.
 Batist uses both leftover beer and spent grain from the brewery to make the compost.
 Cellulose filters from the brewing process contain yeast, which adds soil biodiversity and enhances the microbial inoculant.
 The presence of sugar from the beer creates a high brix content in the compost and cuts down on the amount of water required.
 The compost also kills the gorse, making room for beneficial native insectary plantings.